getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ## Methods

 - _Remove_: Remove the entire field.
-We may choose to either set it to `null`, remove it entirely or replace it with an empty string depending on technical constraints.
+We may choose to either set it to `null`, remove it entirely, or replace it with an empty string depending on technical constraints.
 - _Mask_: Replace all characters with `*`.
 - _Hash_: Replace the matched substring with a hashed value.
 - _Replace_: Replace the matched substring with a constant _placeholder_ value (defaulting to `[Filtered]`).